sudomateo/terraform-training/topics/getting-started/example01/README.md

 ## Exercises

-What happens when you change the value of `World`?
+What happens when you change the value of `World` within `main.tf`?